bfontaine/which/README.md

 In addition, it supports a `-l` command which makes `which` resolve symbolic links before printing the paths.

+However, note that this implementation doesn’t support combined flags (e.g. `-al` won’t work, you’ll have to use `-a -l`).

 ## Install

     go get github.com/bfontaine/which